-Beth Shadur has received an Artist Grant from the Illinois Arts Council for her new National Parks Project, in which she investigates the cultural history, landscape, usage and effects of global warming on various parks she has visited.
-She will have a series of solo exhibitions of this work during 2019-2020.
+Beth Shadur received an Artist Grant from the Illinois Arts Council for her new National Parks Project, in which she investigates the cultural history, landscape, usage and effects of global warming on various parks she has visited.
+She will have a series of solo exhibitions of this work during 2019-2021.

 Shadur's National Park Project has been exhibited in 2018 at Quincy University, Quincy, IL and at The Compassion Factory in Brookfield, IL.

 In 2019, it was exhibited at Prairie State College, Chicago Heights, IL and the exhibit will travel to Eureka College (Sept.
 2-Oct.
 17), Eureka, IL; Richland College (Nov.
 4-Dec.
 3), Decatur, IL; and to The Ukrainian Institute of Modern Art, (Dec.
 13, 2019-Feb.
 9,2020), Chicago, IL.